Posts in Newsletters

 -Teen backpack participant's parent

-“she let go of some deep-held emotions...
+“She let go of some deep-held emotions...
 We were even able to talk to her about this, which was uncommon for her, on how she/we can move forward on her feeling like she is living in the past.
 We talked about ideas and decided on less phone time, limited social media, more family time, getting out of the house, and having friends that are on a similar path.”
 Teen backpack participant's parent

 “This is a unique experience not offered elsewhere.
 It is totally worth all the effort to apply, attend orientation, interview etc. and those steps are actually great preparation for the kids.
 The wilderness dimension of the trip is what allows the group to bond and go deeper.
 The staff and volunteers are excellent, and I never once worried about my son’s safety, physical or emotional.
 Wild Grief creates a safe place for kids.” -Teen backpack participant's parent